Interbotix/interbotix_ros_toolboxes/interbotix_common_toolbox/interbotix_gravity_compensation/README.md

 ### Formal Formulation

 Computing the torques needed to compensate for the gravity is a special case of the [inverse dynamics](https://en.wikipedia.org/wiki/Inverse_dynamics) problem where the gravity is the only external force.
-More specifically, one is interested in finding the following mapping:
+More specifically, one is interested in finding the following mapping

 ```math
 \tau=\text{ID}(\text{model}, \mathbf{q}, \dot{\mathbf{q}}, \ddot{\mathbf{q}})